Code-Institute-Submissions/CI-milestone-one-OFAC_website/README.md

 When it came to picking a project for my Milestone One it was a very easy decision for me.
 I spent many years playing in a band and while we had a broad social media presence, we never had an official website.

 The band, Only Fumes & Corpses, is on hiatus at the moment but our social media channels are still active so this presented the perfect opportunity for me to create a website for this project which in the future would also serve a practical, real-world use.
-I wanted to create a fully functioning website for the band, with working links and page structures, similar to websites of currently active professional bands.
+I wanted to create a fully functioning website for the band, with working links and page structures, inspired by websites of currently active professional bands.

 ## Link to the website